joncampbell123/dosbox-x/README.md

 DOSBox-X is open-source and totally free of charge to use and distribute.
 It is released under the [GNU General Public License, version 2](COPYING).

+Our goal is to eventually make DOSBox-X a complete DOS emulation package, both fully-featured and easy to use for users.

 For more information about DOSBox-X, please read the user guide in the [DOSBox-X Wiki](https://github.com/joncampbell123/dosbox-x/wiki).

 (Please always use the latest version of DOSBox-X from the [Releases](https://github.com/joncampbell123/dosbox-x/releases) page)